Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

-Since non-adaptive measurements are a subset of adaptive ones, Theorem~\ref{thm:cert_upper_main} also provides a per-instance upper bound for this problem, although it does not match the lower bound we prove here.
+When $\sigma = \rhomm$, we recover the best known adaptive lower bound for mixedness testing \cite{bubeck2020entanglement}.
+Furthermore, since non-adaptive measurements are a subset of adaptive ones, the upper bound in Theorem~\ref{thm:instance_informal} also provides a per-instance upper bound for this problem which matches \eqref{eq:adaptive_lb} up to the factor of $d^{1/2}$ versus $d^{1/3}$.
 Obtaining tight bounds in this setting is an interesting open question; however, we note that this is not known even for mixedness testing.